Tiga Wood Cladding

 As already stated, these are just ideas to get you thinking about installation and you should consult a professional installer before fitting your cladding as every scenario is different.

 Tiga Wood Cladding Treatment

-As standard, your Tiga Wood cladding comes pre-treated with a Danish oil.
+As standard, your Tiga Wood cladding comes pre-treated with a Danish oil and UV protector.

 If left without annual re-treatment with UV protection oil, weathering will very slowly take the wood back to its natural appearance.
-To maintain the seared finish, re-application of UV protection oil is recommended every year.
+To maintain the seared finish, re-application of an OSMO 420 UV Protection Oil is recommended every year.